Theodore Gourdin

-Theodore Gourdin (March 20, 1764January 17, 1826) was a U.S. Representative from South Carolina.
+Theodore Gourdin (March 20, 1764 – January 17, 1826) was an American slaveholder and politician who served one term as a U.S. Representative from South Carolina from 1813 to 1815.

 Life

 Born near Kingstree in the Province of South Carolina, Gourdin was educated in Charleston, and in Europe.
 He owned a plantation, on which he enslaved people, in Moncks Corner, South Carolina.

+Congress

 Gourdin was elected as a Democratic-Republican to the Thirteenth Congress (March 4, 1813 – March 3, 1815).

+Later career and death

 After his term, he resumed agricultural pursuits.

-He died in Pineville, South Carolina, January 17, 1826.
-He was interred in Episcopal Cemetery, St. Stephen, South Carolina.
+He died in Pineville, South Carolina, January 17, 1826, and was interred in Episcopal Cemetery, St. Stephen, South Carolina.